seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 However, there are different levels of truth.
 In fact, truthfulness is a question of giving evidence that runs parallel with one's level of experience.
 At higher levels of experience or realization, the evidence one gives also changes accordingly.

-The episode of Venerable *MahāTissa Thera* is a case in view.[^fn523] When he met a certain woman on his way, who displayed her teeth in a wily giggle, he simply grasped the sign of her teeth.
+The episode of Venerable *Mahā Tissa Thera* is a case in view.[^fn523] When he met a certain woman on his way, who displayed her teeth in a wily giggle, he simply grasped the sign of her teeth.
 He did not totally refrain from grasping a sign, but took it as an illustration of his meditation subject.
 Later, when that woman's husband, searching for her, came up to him and asked whether he had seen a woman, he replied that all he saw was a skeleton.
 Now that is a certain level of experience.

 Similarly the concept of truthfulness is something that changes with levels of experience.
 There are various degrees of truth, based on realization.
 The highest among them is called *paramasacca*.[^fn524] As to what that is, the *Dhātuvibhaṅgasutta* itself provides the answer in the following statement of the Buddha.